kh4rg0sh/kh4rg0sh.github.io/content/secret/getting-too-rusty.md

 Hell yeah back to start, full circle let's goo!

 I cannot afford being trashed out in the very first round right.
 I need to atleast make it to the interviews and therefore I must clear these petty little coding rounds.
 For that, I must improve my pathetic current state and get better.

-I will also be using this page as the main page for branching off all the other secret links that capture all of my journals.

-## 16th September, 2025
-I had applied for the role of a Software Engineer at Stripe two weeks ago.
-I sent my resume and waited.
-Today, I received a mail that said that I've been shortlisted for the selection process and the first round is a screening round. <a href="/stripe_invitation.pdf">It</a> says that, this is a coding challenge and I will be given 60 minutes to code and submit the solution.

-From what I've heard, Stripe focuses more on clean implementation rather than heavy, complex algorithms.
-So, my best guess is that this is going to be an implementation challenge.
-I'll be practising a bit for the same and I'm gonna document this before I take the test.
-After taking the test, I'll document my experience again in a follow-up post.

-<a href="/secret/stripe/implementation">Practising a few Implementation based challenges</a>